Menu

 Melanie Bolden, MPH – Climate and Health Coordinator

-Hi everyone!
-I am currently a doctoral student at Johns Hopkins University's Bloomberg School of Public Health, concentrating in Environmental Health.
-Originally from New Orleans, I earned a BS in Biology at the University of Arkansas and an MPH in Epidemiology at SUNY-Albany.
-I am also a Returned Peace Corps Volunteer and served in Mozambique, working primarily on HIV/AIDS and malaria projects from 2013 to 2015.
-With a range of previous public health experiences and research interests, I look forward to working with the chapter on its climate action goals and initiatives as Climate and Health Coordinator!
+Melanie is currently a doctoral student at Johns Hopkins University's Bloomberg School of Public Health, concentrating in Environmental Health.
+Originally from New Orleans, she earned a BS in Biology at the University of Arkansas and an MPH in Epidemiology at SUNY-Albany.
+Melanie is also a Returned Peace Corps Volunteer and served in Mozambique, working primarily on HIV/AIDS and malaria projects from 2013 to 2015.
+With a range of previous public health experiences and research interests, she looks forward to working with the chapter on its climate action goals and initiatives as the Climate and Health Coordinator!

 Contact Us: